 - Add a title to the page.
 This might be something like 'Order Services Online' or 'Book Our Cleaning Services', depending on what services you provide.

 - Add any text to the main content area.
 Paste the shortcode that you copied in step 9 where you want the service order form to appear.

 - Publish the page.

 - View the page you just created.
-You’ll see a page on your WordPress website with a form which customers can use to order services online.
+You'll see a page on your WordPress website with a form that potential customers can use to order services online.

 - Add the page to the website navigation menu, and link to it from any other pages where you describe your services.